Decoding the Web of Belief

 3. "Robert"

-Relation extraction (RE) builds on this by identifying how those named entities are connected to one another.
+Relation Extraction (RE) builds on this by identifying how those named entities are connected.
 From the same sentence, we could extract the following relationships:

 2. "Jan", "old coworker", "Robert"